Compulsed/service-inspector/README.md

-# Microservice Inspector
+# 🔎 Microservice Inspector 🔎

 ### Purpose
 To push information about Microservices to AirTable after CI deployment

 ### Design goals
 - Microservices should themselves describe what they are, should not be perscriptive about how they self identify
-- Should be able to be installed and ran without a package.json (through npmx), should be able to run in ruby projects just with a nodejs dependency
+- Should be able to be installed and ran without a package.json (through npx), should be able to run in ruby projects just with a nodejs dependency

 ### Get up and running